Rodrigo Meléndez

-Rodrigo David Meléndez Araya (born 3 October 1977) is Chilean former professional footballer and manager.
+Rodrigo David Meléndez Araya (born 3 October 1977) is a Chilean former professional football player and current manager of Deportes Linares.
 He played as a defensive midfielder in his years active.

 During his football career, he has won seven Chilean league titles with Colo-Colo and Cobreloa.

 International career

-He has represented Chile at Copa América in 2004 and 2007.
+Meléndez represented Chile at Copa América in 2004 and 2007.

-International goals
+Managerial career

+In June 2023, he signed with Iberia in the Segunda División Profesional de Chile.

 Personal life

 His son, Javier, is a professional footballer from the Colo-Colo youth ranks who made his professional debut playing for Cobreloa in 2021.